mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 The Registration Entity, upon receiving a signal or detecting through polling that the child desires to have its delegation updated, SHOULD run a series of tests to ensure that updating the parent zone will not create or exacerbate any problems with the child zone.
-The basic tests SHOULD include:
+The Registration Entity MUST implement the processing rules defined in [@!RFC7344] section 4.1.
+The Registration Entity SHOULD also implement tests that include:

   - checks that the child zone is is properly signed as per the Registration Entity and parent DNSSEC policies
-  - if updating the DS record, a check to ensure the child CDS RRset references a KSK which is present in the child DNSKEY RRset and signs the CDS RRset
   - ensuring all name servers in the apex NS RRset of the child zone agree on the apex NS RRset and CDS RRset contents

+The Registration Entity MAY require the child zone to implement zone delegation best practices as described in [@I-D.wallstrom-dnsop-dns-delegation-requirements].

 The Registration Entity SHOULD NOT make any changes to the DS RRset if the child name servers do not agree on the CDS content.

 ## Bootstrapping DNSSEC {#bootstrap}

 A Registration Entity implementing this protocol SHOULD require compliance with additional tests in the case of establishing a new chain of trust.

- - The Registration Entity SHOULD check that all child name servers respond with a consistent CDS RRset for a number of queries over an extended period of time.
+ - The Registration Entity SHOULD check that all child name servers respond with a consistent CDS RRset for a number of queries over an extended period of time ([@RFC8078] section 3.3).
 Any change in DS response or inconsistency between child responses in that time might indicate an attempted Man in the Middle (MITM) attack, and SHOULD reset the test.
 This minimizes the possibility of an attacker spoofing responses.
 An example of such a policy might be to scan all child name servers in the delegation NS RRset every two hours for a week.

  - The Registration Entity SHOULD require all of the child name servers in the delegation NS RRset to send the same response to a CDS query whether sent over TCP or UDP.

- - The Registration Entity MAY require the child zone to implement zone delegation best practices as described in [@I-D.wallstrom-dnsop-dns-delegation-requirements].

- - The Registration Entity MAY require the child operator to prove they can add data to the zone, for example by publishing a particular token.
+ - The Registration Entity MAY require the child operator to prove they can add data to the zone, for example by publishing a particular token ([@RFC8078] section 3.4).
 See (#token) below.

 # API Definition